teething baby

 Teething typically starts around 6 months, but there is a wide range of variability of when your baby’s first tooth will emerge through the gums!

-Your baby is also starting to explore the world by bringing their hands to their mouth as well as grabbing any object possible to put in their mouth!
 Hello, chewy baby toys!
 I encourage you to give your baby teether toys for some relief on their swollen and sore gums.
-This is also a skill that will help your Wee One with self-feeding when you start solids!
+This is also a skill that will help your baby with self-feeding when you start solids!

 What are the Common Symptoms?